 Average Salary: $159,010

 Are you drawn to the computer networking industry?
 Then, there are exciting and potentially lucrative opportunities for you.
 Currently, computer networking careers are also appealing to individuals who value job security.
 The IT field is experiencing rapid growth right now.
 Wondering what can you do with a networking degree?
 You’ll be happy to know that your options in the networking field are promising.
-For those recent graduates still having a hard time deciding exactly how to apply their hard-earned degree, we recommend starting with the open entry-level positions.
-Focus on those associated with the highest job growth and salary potentials.
+For those recent graduates still having difficulty deciding exactly how to apply their hard-earned degree, we recommend starting with the open entry-level positions.
+Focus on those associated with the highest job growth and salary potential.
 Other factors to consider include location, work environment, and advancement opportunities.

 Sources: